CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 option for using the data later on but, as a downside, preprocessing the data into 10 * 5 * 365 = 18250 objects
 probably takes quite a long time.

 Copying millions of files to Allas takes a long time regardless of the method.
-If you have started the `a-put` command inside a `screen` session, you can detach from the virtual session by pressing `Ctrl-a-d` to log out from Puhti and leave the upload process running for days.
+If we have started the `a-put` command inside a `screen` session, we can detach from the virtual session by pressing `Ctrl-a-d` to log out from Puhti and leave the upload process running for days.

-Once the _a-put_ command is finished, you can run `a-check` command to check if all the data objects have been created.
+Once the _a-put_ command is finished, we can run `a-check` command to check if all the data objects have been created.
-You should run _a-check_ using exactly the same options that you used with _a-put_.
+We should run _a-check_ using exactly the same options that you used with _a-put_.
 So in this case the command could be:

 ```text
 a-check --skip-filelist road_cameras/site_*/20*